hl7au/au-fhir-base/pages/_includes/au-bodyheight-intro.md

 #### Usage Notes
 * Requires appropriate SNOMED CT coding
-* Compatible with core [Body Height](http://hl7.org/fhir/StructureDefinition/bodyheight) vital signs profile.
+* Compatible with core [Body Height](http://hl7.org/fhir/StructureDefinition/bodyheight) vital signs profile
 * Coded measurement units are restricted to metric only

+#### Extensions

+No extensions are used in this profile.

 #### Examples